secretstartups/handbook/total-rewards/benefits/covid-19/index.html.md

 ### Ireland

-* For general information, you can contact HSELive: 1850 24 1850.
-If you believe you have COVID-19, it is recommended to call your General Practitioner.
+* For general information, you can contact HSELive: 1850 24 1850 or visit the [HSE COVID-19 Portal](https://www2.hse.ie/conditions/covid19/).
+If you believe you have COVID-19, it is recommended to call your General Practitioner if symptoms [get much worse](https://www2.hse.ie/conditions/covid19/symptoms/medical-help-treatment/).
-* Up-to-date information and detailed guidance is available on the [HSE's Coronavirus portal](https://www2.hse.ie/coronavirus/) (also available in [Gaeilge](https://www2.hse.ie/gaeilge/coroinvireas/)).
+* Up-to-date information and detailed guidance is available on the [HSE's Coronavirus portal](https://www2.hse.ie/coronavirus/) (also available [as Gaeilge](https://www2.hse.ie/gaeilge/coroinvireas/)).

 ### South Africa